benmaughan/spotlight.el/README.md

 2. `spotlight-ivy` prompts for a query string and searches the spotlight database with dynamic updates for each new character entered.
-You`ll be given a list of files that match.
+You'll be given a list of files that match.
 Selecting a file will launch `swiper` for that file searching for the query string.